-The company focuses its efforts on the investment and management of real estate and other large key projects within Kuwait, with a specialization in Build Operate Transfer (BOT) initiatives.
-UPAC's core services include real estate management, project management and consultancy, as well as maintenance and facilities management services.
+The Company focuses its efforts on the investment and management of Real Estate and other large key projects within Kuwait, with a specialization in Build Operate Transfer (BOT) initiatives.

+UPAC's core services include project management and consultancy, real estate management, and maintenance and facilities management.
 UPAC's customer base includes a wide range of leading retailers, food and beverage companies, airline companies and financial institutions.
+In 2015, UPAC partnered with the National Real Estate Company (NREC) for the development of the Reem Mall in Abu Dhabi and has committed to a substantial investment into the project over the next three years.